ipspace/netlab/docs/module/mpls.md

 Supported features:

 * LDP within an autonomous system
-* BGP Labeled Unicast over IBGP and/or EBGP sessions for IPv4 and IPv6
+* BGP Labeled Unicast (LU) over IBGP and/or EBGP sessions for IPv4 and IPv6

 The following table describes per-platform support of individual MPLS label distribution features: